aalishanmatrix/cloud9/README.md

 ## Android Cloud9 Branch

-This branch will be used to implement an Android plug-in for Cloud9.
-Both Java and JavaScript (with PhoneGap) are in scope.
+This branch is implementing an Android plug-in for Cloud9.
+Currently there is a proof-of-concept implementation of an Android project creation wizard, an Android build/deploy/run wizard, and a PhoneGap project creation wizard.

 # Cloud9 IDE